Ayesha-Feroz/OpenMS-docs/docs/contribute-to-openms/adding-new-tool-to-topp.md

 To add your format to TOPP applications:

-- add the file extension to the extensions list of the respective parameter:
+- Add the file extension to the extensions list of the respective parameter:
   ```
   e.g. setValidStrings_("in_type", StringList::create("mzData,mzXML,mzML")); in FileInfo
   ```